 STUDY AREA

-The study area is Tirumayam Block, which is located in Pudhukottai district of Tamil Nadu geographical location of the study area is 10.2471ᵒN and 78.750481ᵒ E (Fig. 1) and google earth image of the study area is shown in the Figure 2.
-The Tirumayam Block has a total area of 564 square kilometer in which it comprises of rural area is 554.45 km2 and urban area is 9.19 km2.
-It’s the place where agricultural crops are grown, Mainly Paddy is cultivated in large scales.
+The study area is Tirumayam Block, which is located in the Pudhukottai district of Tamil Nad.
+The geographical location of the study area is 10.2471ᵒN and 78.750481ᵒ E (Fig. 1) and google earth image of the study area is shown in Figure 2.
+The Tirumayam Block has a total area of 564 square kilometer in which it comprises the rural area is 554.45 km2 and urban area is 9.19 km2.
+It’s the place where crops are grown, mainly Paddy is cultivated on large scales.

 LANDSAT 8 DATA

-Landsat 8 satellite imageries were downloaded from USGS website and the interpretation of data for two different dates have been done to compare the indices.
-Two Landsat images of December 2018 and December 2019 was taken for calculating the vegetation index.
-The particulars of the Landsat 8 images used in this study is shown in Table 1.
+Landsat 8 satellite imageries were downloaded from USGS website and the interpretation of data for two different dates has been done to compare the indices.
+Two Landsat images of December 2018 and December 2019 were taken for calculating the vegetation index.
+The particulars of the Landsat 8 images used in this study are shown in Table 1.

 Table 1.
 Particulars of Landsat 8 image used in this study